detmot5/Automatic-Baby-Cradle/README.md

 In this project I implemented AT_comannds handling using events and callbacks, the explanation of it is given below.

 * AT - Standard command.
 When sent, device answers "OK"
-* ATI - When send device prints us information about it.
+* ATI - When sent device prints us information about it.
 * AT+RST - Reset device
 * AT+SPD - Changing speed of rocking
 * AT+DUR - Changing range of rocking